codeAdrian/codeAdrian.github.io/_portfolio/recipe-magic.md

 <h2 class="title--secondary project__heading">About The Project</h2>
 </div>

-<p>I was looking for some interesting API-s to experiment with, and <a href="https://developer.edamam.com/" target="_blank" rel="nofollow noreferrer">Edamam</a> caught my attentionn.
+<p>I was looking for some interesting API-s to experiment with, and <a href="https://developer.edamam.com/" target="_blank" rel="noopener noreferrer">Edamam</a> caught my attentionn.
 Edamam is a food recipe API which allows access to recipe database search, nutritional values, searching by ingredients, etc.</p>

 </article>